 Your firm makes changes to where the customer will be seated and/or wait.
 Any changes should be communicated to the clients verbally and with signs posted in the office of your new protocols.
 There should also be rules about your staff or client’s sicknesses posted.
 If a client sneezes or coughs, it is in the best interest to reschedule or have your meeting done electronically.
 This is also important to communicate through signs in the office as well as verbally.
 While following the CDC workplace guidelines, your clients should feel safe and comfortable working with your firm.

 Additionally, your law firm will want to make sure the entire office is properly disinfected daily.
 The last thing you want is your clients to feel scared and worried about your law firm.
 Cleaning your business accordingly will give your clients the security they need to continue doing business with you.
-Proper sanitizing includes disinfecting keyboards, mouse’s, desks, phones, writing utensils, doors/doorknobs, any sort of handle, drawers, and even chairs.
+Proper sanitizing includes disinfecting keyboards, mice, desks, phones, writing utensils, doors/doorknobs, any sort of handle, drawers, and even chairs.
 Communicating with your clients via social media, phone, or physical signs in the office can help.
 It shows you are taking extra precautions by disinfecting the office multiple times a day will make them feel safer.

-Your clients, especially elderly clients, might be very scared and worried because of COVID-19.
+In your law firm, your clients, especially elderly clients, might be very scared and worried because of COVID-19.
 They will most likely voice their fears and will have numerous questions about protocol and safety.
 Try to answer all client’s questions politely and effectively so they can continue to trust you.
 Communicating what your firm has been doing to help stop the spread of the coronavirus will be appreciated by them.

 Your firm will want to update all forms of advertisement that provides information about your establishment.
-More likely than not, your traditional business and/or call hours will change due to the COVID-19 pandemic.
+More likely than not, your traditional law firm and/or call hours will change due to the COVID-19 pandemic.
 It is essential to communicate all changes and make it very easy for your clients to receive all updated information.
 You should update things like the firm’s website, email signature, Google My Business profile, and voicemail.
 All these platforms should include updated hours and phone numbers where clients can continue to reach you.

 Communicate Schedule Changes